flowingcharts/FlowingCharts/README.md

 ### [Grunt](http://gruntjs.com)

-Built on top of Node.js, Grunt is a task-based command-line tool that speeds up workflows by reducing the effort required to prepare assets for production.
-Through the use of plugins it can perform repetitive tasks like minification, compilation, unit testing etc.
+We use Grunt to automate repetitive tasks.
+Built on top of Node.js, Grunt is a task-based command-line tool can perform minification, compilation, unit testing etc.

 Help on using Grunt can be found at [gruntjs.com](http://gruntjs.com/getting-started)